yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 where :math:`p_{ij}` is the probability of selecting atoms :math:`i` and :math:`j` for an evaluated swap.

+Typically, a value around the average nearest-neighbor spacing is appropriate for *R0*.
+Since this is simply a proability weighting, behavior is not particularly sensitive to the exact value of *R0*.

 The keyword *types* is submitted with two or more atom types as the value.
 Atoms of the first atom type are swapped with valid neighbors of